mforootan/NSS_Stat_LogReg/README.md

 ### LogReg
-This notebook was created as a demo project to explain the concepts of logistic regression, and how to implement one in Python.
+This notebook was created as a demo project to describe the concept of logistic regression, and how to implement one in Python.